Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Analysis of the central Northern Apennines sequence

 The shape parameters $\alpha_{ij}$ are particularly important as they reflect an increasing hazard if larger than 1, a decreasing hazard if smaller than 1 and a constant hazard if equal to 1.
-Table~\ref{table:posterior.alpha} displays the posterior means of these parameters (along with their posterior standard deviations).
+Table~\ref{table:posterior.alpha-theta}~\subref{table:posterior.alpha} displays the posterior means of these parameters (along with their posterior standard deviations).
 Finally Table~\ref{table:posterior.P} shows the posterior means of the transition probabilities.
+Notice that the last row departs from the other two; we will return to this in the following.

 Cross state-probability plots are an attempt at predicting what type of event and when it is most likely to occur.
 A cross state-probability (CSP) $P_{t_0| \Delta x}^{ij}$ represents the probability that the next event will be in state $j$ within a time interval $\Delta x$ under the assumption that the previous event was in state $i$ and $t_0$ time units have passed since its occurrence: